Skip to content

 Imogen Stubbs

 Imogen’s father was in the Royal Navy on the Ark Royal, and so she spent her very early years living just outside Portsmouth.
+In later life she has moved back to the area.

 In between she read English at Oxford University, went to The Royal Academy of Dramatic Art, and since then has enjoyed a career in acting